 I am an active member of the geographical academic community.
-I regularly present at conferences, and I am currently External Examiner for Geography at the University of Winchester.
-I am a committee member of the Royal Geographical Society’s History & Philosophy of Geography Research Group (HPGRG) and a member of the Higher Education Research Group (HERG).
+I was External Examiner for Geography at the University of Winchester 2015-19.
+I regularly present at conferences, and until recently I was a committee member of the Royal Geographical Society’s History & Philosophy of Geography Research Group (HPGRG).
+I am also a member of the Geography & Education Research Group (GeogEd).

 Postgraduate Certificate in Learning & Development (Exon), 2004